ils-pankajp/Scripts/README.md

  tested on: Ubuntu 14.05.4 / 15.10

  summary:
- This script have 18 steps of execution. before starting script will ask user to input database name and user name to be created.
+ This script have 33 steps of execution. before starting, script will ask user to input database name and user name to be created.